Canon 1Ds Mark III vs Sony A7

 Body comparison: Canon 1Ds Mark III vs Sony A7

 An illustration of the physical size and weight of the Canon 1Ds Mark III and the Sony A7 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds Mark III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is considerably smaller (50 percent) than the Canon 1Ds Mark III.
 Moreover, the A7 is substantially lighter (66 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.